mahmoudnafifi/SIIE/README.md

 The original experiments were done using Matlab 2018b.
 In some higher Matlab versions, models designed in Matlab 2018b do not work.
-For this reason, we provide Matlab 2019b or higher which may give higher errors than the Matlab 2018b models.
+For this reason, we provide another version of models that should work but may give higher errors than the Matlab 2018b models.

 ### UPDATE
-**We highly recommend to first try out the models for Matlab 2018b, if you face a compatibility error, then try out the 'Matlab 2019b or higher' option.**
+**Strongly recommended to first try out the models for Matlab 2018b, if a compatibility error is faced, then try out the 'Matlab 2019b or higher' option.**